bladh/pokerbot/README.md

 PokerBot -- An IRC Croupier
 ===========================

-PokerBot is a lightweight IRC bot used for playing text-based poker (specifically, Texas hold 'em), built on top of the [PircBot framework](http://www.jibble.org/pircbot.php).
+PokerBot is a lightweight IRC bot used for playing text-based poker (specifically, Texas hold 'em).
 This repository is forked from [Pokerbot](https://github.com/arshajii/pokerbot).

 ![](misc/pokerbot_example_game.png)